 The Company may be impacted by transitional and other risks arising from climate change and the global shift toward a low carbon future.
-Organizational, industrial and governmental shifts in operations as well as legal and regulatory requirements to reduce or eliminate emissions and/or increase efficiency may require the Company to increase expenditures, make changes to existing infrastructure, vessels and equipment, limit the speed at which the Company's vessels are permitted to travel, and make other changes to its business model.
+Organizational, industrial and governmental shifts in operations as well as legal and regulatory requirements to reduce or eliminate emissions and/or increase efficiency, or any amendments, modifications or changes in the interpretation, application or enforcement of any such operations or requirements, may require the Company to increase expenditures, make changes to existing infrastructure, vessels and equipment, limit the speed at which the Company's vessels are permitted to travel, and make other changes to its business model.
 For example, the maritime industry is moving toward deployment of clean energy technologies and use of electricity powered by renewable energy sources to power terminal operations as a way to reduce shoreside GHG emissions.
 As the Company and SSAT increase their reliance on the power grid at terminals, including for cold-ironing and ground service fleets, the Company may experience increased risks related to power outages, brown outs or black outs.
 The likelihood of these risks is compounded by uncertainties regarding the reliability of renewable energy sources as well as any increased frequency of extreme weather events that may disrupt the generation or transmission of electricity.

-In addition, compliance with new climate change requirements or regulations such as the IMO's requirements related to EEXI and CII, may create schedule disruptions and could require Matson's fleet to slow down if efficiency improvements or transitions to alternative fuels together are not enough to reduce GHG emissions sufficiently, thus impacting Matson's expedited business model and competitive advantage.
+In addition, compliance with climate change requirements or regulations such as the IMO's CII requirements, or any amendments, modifications or changes in the interpretation, application or enforcement of any such requirements or regulations, may create schedule disruptions and could require Matson's fleet to slow down if efficiency improvements or transitions to alternative fuels together are not enough to reduce GHG emissions sufficiently, thus impacting Matson's expedited business model and competitive advantage.